 This form of prostitution has been around for a long time.

 However, new technologies like social media, have made it popular.
 Instagram being one of them.
 Instagram is a picture sharing social media platform.
 People post pictures of what they ate, where they’ve been or what they’ve done.

-People also share their opinions, in the form of pictures, on Instagram.
-One of the most popular topics on Instagram are relationship goals.
+People also share their opinions, in the form of pictures.
+One of the most popular topics on Instagram, are relationship goals.

-Relationship goals are what a person wants from a relationship.
+Relationship goals are what people want from a relationship.
 But, due to the nature of Instagram, the relationship goals people post about, revolve around what is seen, and not felt.

 As a result, material relationship goals are the ones promoted on Instagram.

 Thus, people who use Instagram, often fall into the trap of believing that material relationship goals, are the goal of any relationship.

 This, contributes to the newly formed culture of prostitution in South Africa.
 Young women sell their bodies for trips to Dubai, so they can post their trips on Instagram.